rean/iofabric/docs/ioFabric-Container-SDK-Requirements.md

 * Provide methods for performing all of the functionality listed in the Local API Specification document
 * Publish the SDK so it can be included in any developer's build without manual installation
 * Provide convenience functions for changing base64 encoded data to raw bytes
+* Decode (from base64 to raw bytes) the ContextData and ContentData fields of messages arriving via the REST API
+* Encode (from raw bytes to base64) the ContextData and ContentData fields of messages being send to the REST API

 ####Node.js